cvlab-kaist/MV-TAP/README.md

 #### 2. Run Evaluation

-To evaluate the Chrono, use the `experiment.py` script with the following command-line arguments:
+To evaluate the MV-TAP, use the `experiment.py` script with the following command-line arguments:

 ```bash
 python experiment.py mode=eval ckpt_path=/path/to/checkpoint